-Across most of America, the African American and Hispanic communities comprise ‘most of the minority’.
+Across most of America, the African American and Hispanic communities comprise "most of the minority".
 We're not totally sure that's a term, but it's an accurate reflection of the state of race in America.

-Asians are a ‘minority of the minority’, generally.
+Asians are a "minority of the minority", generally.
+But not everywhere.

-And, unlike African Americans that fall under one group in the Census, Asian Americans have many sub-groups — Chinese, Filipino, and Indian being the three largest sub-groups.
+And, unlike African Americans that fall under one group in the Census, Asian Americans have many sub-groups -- Chinese, Filipino, and Indian being the three largest sub-groups.

-So, what how does the Asian population stratify across New Mexico?
-Which cities and towns in New Mexico have seen the greatest increase in their Asian population?
+So, what how does the Asian population stratify across new mexico?
+Which cities and towns in new mexico have seen the greatest increase in their Asian population?

-- Albuquerque (Photos | Jobs)
+- Albuquerque (Photos | Homes For Sale)

-- Corrales (Photos | Jobs)
+- Corrales (Photos | Homes For Sale)

-- Socorro (Photos | Jobs)
+- Clovis (Photos | Homes For Sale)

-- Las Cruces (Photos | Jobs)
+- Las Cruces (Photos | Homes For Sale)

-- Alamogordo (Photos | Jobs)
+- Alamogordo (Photos | Homes For Sale)

-- Rio Rancho (Photos | Jobs)
+- Rio Rancho (Photos | Homes For Sale)

-- Artesia (Photos | Jobs)
+- Ruidoso (Photos | Homes For Sale)

 Read on below to see how we crunched the numbers and how your town ranked.

-To see where New Mexico ranked as a state on diversity, we have a ranking of the most diverse states in America.
+To see where new mexico ranked as a state on diversity, we have a ranking of the most diverse states in America.

-We still believe in the accuracy of data — especially from the census.
-So that's where we went to get the breakdown of race across New Mexico.
+We still believe in the accuracy of data -- especially from the census.
+So that's where we went to get the breakdown of race across new mexico.

-That lead us to the Census's most recently available data, the 2012-2016 American Community Survey data from the US Census.
+That lead us to the Census's most recently available data, the 2014-2018 American Community Survey data from the US Census.